React-Automation-Studio/React-Automation-Studio-Demo-Archiver/README.md

 View the Archiver viewer section of the <a href="https://github.com/wduckitt/React-Automation-Studio">React-Automation-Studio</a> for information on connecting the pvServer and react client to other archivers.

 Note: It is not intended to use this repository for production purposes.
-The containers currently run on network mode host and therefore may clash another instance of the archiver or mysql.
+The containers currently run on network mode host and therefore may clash with another instance of the archiver or mysql.